SkylerCrook/cse15l-lab-reports/Week1LabReport.md

 ![LabReport1Image2](https://user-images.githubusercontent.com/105748004/212149440-cc45231c-dbad-47b7-8738-c4597743923d.png)

-## Step 3 - Testing Cammands
+## Step 3 - Testing Commands
-To ensure that your computer is properly connected to the ieng6 server, you can test out a variety of cammands
+To ensure that your computer is properly connected to the ieng6 server, you can test out a variety of commands

-**Some Cammands you can try are**
+**Some Commands you can try are**
 * cd
 * ls
 * pwd
 * mkdir
 * cp
-* Here is an example of some cammands running in the terminal
+* Here is an example of some commands running in the terminal

 ![LabReport1Image3](https://user-images.githubusercontent.com/105748004/212150259-3ae1e41f-ce88-4e8e-bd42-c18df233b1a8.png)

-## Congradulations
+## Congratulations
-You now know how to install VSCode, connect to the CSE ieng6 remote server, and run some cammands.
+You now know how to install VSCode, connect to the CSE ieng6 remote server, and run some commands.